omni/bridge-ui/README.md

 Name | Description
 --------- | -------
-DEPLOYMENT_ACCOUNT_ADDRESS | Temporary  account from which all contracts will be deployed DEPLOYMENT_ACCOUNT_PRIVATE_KEY | private key from temp account DEPLOYMENT_GAS_LIMIT | Gas Limit to use for transactions during bridge contract provisioning DEPLOYMENT_GAS_PRICE | Gas Price to use for transactions during bridge contract provisioning on both networks in gwei
+DEPLOYMENT_ACCOUNT_ADDRESS | Temporary  account from which all contracts will be deployed.Make sure that the deployment account owns some ether on both kovan & sokol network.
+DEPLOYMENT_ACCOUNT_PRIVATE_KEY | private key from temp account DEPLOYMENT_GAS_LIMIT | Gas Limit to use for transactions during bridge contract provisioning DEPLOYMENT_GAS_PRICE | Gas Price to use for transactions during bridge contract provisioning on both networks in gwei